 How to bleed your radiators in 5 simple steps

-We're only a couple of weeks into September, but those long, hot summer days already feel like a lifretime ago and the nights are getting noticeably longer and colder - it's time to think about turning the central heating back on!
+We're only a few days into September, but those long, hot summer days in lockdown already feel like a lifetime ago and the nights are getting noticeably longer and colder.

 The trouble is, after taking a break for the summer, your system might not be working as efficiently as it should be.